Treating the South Texas Area

 Immediately following your angiogram, we will monitor the access site for bleeding for a short time.
 The time will vary by patient and access site.
 You may experience some mild bruising and tenderness at the access site.
 This is normal and side effects typically resolve on their own within a few days of treatment.
 The results of your angiogram will be available within a few days of your diagnostic appointment, at which time your specialist will ask you to come in for a follow-up appointment to discuss the results.

 If you and your doctor believe you may be suffering from arterial disease, angiography at Hamilton Vascular may be right for you.
 The best way to find out if angiography is right for you is to schedule a private consultation with one of our board-certified specialists.
 They'll be happy to sit down with you, listen to your concerns, assess your veins' condition, and develop a fully personalized treatment plan to help you achieve your ultimate health goals.

 How Much Does Angiography Cost?

 The cost of your angiogram will vary depending on your health insurance coverage.
 To get a better idea of how much your angiogram will cost, we encourage you to come in for a private consultation with one of our specialists.
-The professionals at Hamilton Vascular are also happy to offer flexible financing options that allow you to pay for your treatment at your convenience.

 The doctors and expert medical team at Hamilton Vascular are proud to offer surgical and non-surgical treatments for vein disease, artery disease, and feminine conditions.
 We are proud to offer a wide range of services to patients in Houston, Austin, San Antonio, and the neighboring communities in southern Texas.
 Contact us to schedule your private consultation with one of our vascular specialists today.